-Foundation course duration, format and start dates
+Foundation courses: duration, format, and start dates

 Most universities in the UK or continental Europe offer prep courses that usually take one academic year to complete (a total of 32 weeks).
 Preparation courses are usually divided into three semesters, or phases, each with its own number of modules.

-Intensive 6-months pathway programmes are available for students who want to complete their studies faster.
+Intensive 6-month pathway programmes are available for students who want to complete their studies faster.
 Faster foundation study tracks start in January and end in August of the same year.
 However, many international foundation programmes have flexible start dates.

-Foundation degree assessment
+Foundation programmes: assessment

-The foundation programme can be based in the country of study or can also be taught in the student’s local country by an institution that has an agreement with the specific university.
+The foundation programme can be based in the country of study or can also be taught in the student’s local country by an institution that has an agreement with that specific university.
 An assessment uses a number of academic credit points, assigned differently for coursework or exams.

 When should I study a foundation programme?

-2. Better language proficiency
+2. Improve English language proficiency

-Advance your English speaking skills to meet university admission requirements.
+Advance your English skills to meet university admission requirements.
 Foundation programmes for internationals always include language courses, to help you communicate during your studies and in daily life.

 3. Direct access to great universities

-5. Reduced culture shock
+4. Reduced culture shock

-By spending already one year in the country where you wish to study, it’ll be much easier to move to a foreign country and get over the initial culture shock.
+By already spending one year in the country where you want to study, it’ll be much easier to move abroad and get over the initial culture shock.
 This will make the beginning of your studies a lot smoother and comfortable.

-6. Getting into the right mindset
+5. Getting into the right mindset

-Many international students choose to take a pre-Bachelor or pre-Master in order to prepare mentally for their first year of studies abroad and have only good things to say about it.
+Many international students choose to take a pre-Bachelor’s or pre-Master’s in order to prepare mentally for their first year of studies abroad.
 It’s much easier to get going if you already know what to expect, know your location and some of your colleagues.

-How much does it cost and how do I finance a foundation programme?
+How much does it cost, and how do I finance a foundation programme?

-The tuition fee for an international pathway programme per year is usually lower than the tuition fee for a degree course.
-The fees range between 2.500 to 25.000 EUR/year depending on the institution that provides the preparation course, the level of study (general versus targeted), the city, the country and many other factors.
+The tuition fee for an international pathway programme is usually lower than the tuition fee for a degree course.
+Fees range between 2,500 and 25,000 EUR per year depending on the institution that provides the preparation course, the level of study (general versus targeted), the city, the country, and many other factors.

 What qualifications do I need to be accepted to a foundation programme?

-- Successful completion of 12 years of basic education anywhere in the world
+- successful completion of 12 years of basic education anywhere in the world

-- Basic language proficiency depending on the requirements in the country
+- basic language proficiency depending on the requirements in the country

 Read more about entry requirements for foundation degrees.